-Pulwama attack: Around 40 CRPF jawans martyred; NIA team to leave for Kashmir tomorrow
+Pulwama attack: Around 40 CRPF jawans martyred; Cabinet Committee on Security to meet tomorrow

 News agency ANI quoted Advisor to the Jammu and Kashmir K Vijay Kumar as saying that "Death toll in Pulwama attack is around 40".

 Hectic meetings are underway in the national capital.
 Prime Minister Narendra Modi has spoken to National Security Advisor (NSA) Ajit Doval over phone.
 Home Minister Rajnath Singh will rush to Jammu and Kashmir tomorrow.
 Singh also spoke to Special DIB, IB Director and NSA Ajit Doval.
+As per latest reports, the Cabinet Committee on Security will meet at 9:15 AM tomorrow.

-An NIA team with a suitable forensic component is leaving tomorrow morning for Kashmir to assist the Jammu & Kashmir Police in forensic evaluation of the spot, reported ANI.
+An NIA team with a suitable forensic component is leaving tomorrow morning for Kashmir to assist the Jammu and Kashmir Police in forensic evaluation of the spot, reported ANI.
+Tomorrow morning a 12 member team of NIA will go to the blast site.
+An IG rank officer of the NIA will lead the team.

 Some reports had earlier suggest that the death toll could be anywhere between 25-30, but the toll just kept going up.
 It must be recalled that the bus into which the Fidayeen attacker rammed his Scorpio has been totally obliterated.